jsbenjamins/gazecode/README.md

-  # GazeCode (beta version)
+  # GazeCode (GlassesViewer integrated + Pupil Labs Invisible supported version)

   This software allows for fast and flexible manual classification of any mobile eye-tracking data.
-Currently Pupil Labs, SMI, Positive Science and Tobii Pro Glasses 2 data are supported.
+Currently Pupil Labs, Pupil Labs Invisible, SMI, Positive Science and Tobii Pro Glasses 2 & 3 data are supported.
 The software loads an exported visualisation (video file) and the data of a mobile eye-tracking measurement, runs a fixation detection algorithm (adaptation of Hooge and Camps, 2013, Frontiers in Psychology, 4,
   996) and offers a simple to use interface to browse through and categorise the detected fixations.
-This version is integrated with [GlassesViewer](https://github.com/dcnieho/GlassesViewer) to enable directly opening Tobii Pro Glasses 2 recordings as stored on the recording unit's SD card (no visualisation export needed).
+This version is integrated with [GlassesViewer](https://github.com/dcnieho/GlassesViewer) to enable directly opening Tobii Pro Glasses 2 and 3 recordings as stored on the recording unit's SD card (no visualisation export needed).
 As such, GlassesViewer needs to be available to GazeCode.
   The recommended way to make this work is to use the `git` tool to download GazeCode.
   Alternatively you can download GazeCode's components separately and place them in the